• Skip to primary navigation

 Ingredients

-• 1 stalk lemongrass the white part only *
+• 1 piece lemongrass – about 10 cm/4 inches, white part only See Note 2

-• 2 tablespoon salted peanuts finely chopped, optional *
+• 2 tablespoon salted peanuts – finely chopped

 Instructions

-• To finely slice the kaffir lime leaves, I fold them firmly in half lengthways, and, with a very sharp knife or cleaver, I remove the central spine.
-I then slice them as finely as possible.
-These, too, are very coarse if not cut very finely.
+• Finely slice the kaffir lime leaves – fold them firmly in half lengthways, and, with a very sharp knife or cleaver, remove the central spine.
+Slice them as finely as possible as they can be coarse.

-• Combine the lemongrass, chilli, shallots, lime leaves (or zest), mint and coriander in a bowl.
+• Add the lemongrass, chilli, shallots, lime leaves (or zest), mint and coriander/cilantro leaves to the bowl with the prawns, and toss gently to combine.

 • In a small bowl, mix together the sugar, lime juice, fish sauce and coconut milk and add to the prawns.